cds-hooks/docs/source/includes/_security.md

 In SMART on FHIR, the SMART app requests and ultimately obtains an access token from the Authorization server using the SMART launch workflow.
 This process utilizes the authorization code grant model as defined by the OAuth 2.0 Authorization Framework in [rfc6749](https://tools.ietf.org/html/rfc6749).

 With CDS Hooks, the EHR provides the access token directly in the request to the CDS Service.
 Thus, the CDS Service does not need to request the token from the authorization server as a SMART app would.
 This is done purely for performance reasons as the authorization code grant model in OAuth 2 involves several HTTPS calls and redirects.
 In contrast to a SMART app, a CDS Service may be invoked many times during a workflow.
-Going through the authorization code grant model on every hook invocation would likely result in a slow performing CDS Service due to the authorization overhead.
+Going through the authorization code grant model on every hook invocation would likely result in a poorly performing CDS Service due to the authorization overhead.

 ```json
 {